 - Nutrition dialed — Protein adequate, deficit calculated, not guessing

-- Higher-leverage tools optimized — Already using or have tried GLP-1 agonists, tesamorelin, L-carnitine
+- Higher-leverage tools already in play — GLP-1 agonists, tesamorelin, L-carnitine already used or trialed

-- Willing to pair with activity — Morning Zone-2 cardio or fasted training
+- Activity-paired — Morning Zone-2 cardio or fasted training in the routine

-- Realistic expectations — Looking for 2-3% improvement, not dramatic transformation
+- Calibrated expectations — a 2-3% margin, not a dramatic transformation

-- Obese or significantly overweight — Use GLP-1 agonists instead; that's what works
+- Obese or significantly overweight — the obesity endpoint is where GLP-1 agonists carry the effect

-- Looking for a primary fat-loss tool — This is layer five, not layer one
+- Looking for a primary fat-loss tool — this sits at layer five, not layer one

-- A competitive athlete — AOD-9604 is prohibited by WADA⁴
+- Subject to drug testing — AOD-9604 is prohibited by WADA⁴

 The Hierarchy Framework